 - Build up all the real-world experience you can.

 You can turn this into self-employment if you like or use the results as your portfolio for employment.
-I just think starting independently allows you to transition into either in the long run, so that’s what we’ll focus on.
+I just think starting independently allows you to transition into either in the long run, so that’s what we’ll be talking about here.

 - Start a blog.
 It’s fine to use WordPress.com at first.
 Just start as soon as possible.
-You can switch to your own host later on if you want.
-(This blog is hosted with A Small Orange.)
+You can switch to your own web hosting later on if you want.

 - If someone says, “No,” find an alternative.
 There’s never one way to approach a situation.
 You can always take another route to cut ahead of the line.
 Don’t waste time by waiting.

 - Think of yourself as an artist.
-You’re an independent, creative person who has a long battle ahead of them.
-Read books like The War of Art to help survive the coming months and years.
+You’re a creative person who has a long battle ahead of them.
+To survive the coming months, read books like The War of Art.

 3. Learn to (actually) write.